 For unique culinary experience you should go to Ale Wino, it`s a fancy restaurant with author cuisine and superb wine selection (Mokotowska 48).
 Bez Tytułu is a very stylish place with a little bit industrial design.
 The cuisine is very international and modern.
 (Poznańska 16).

 If you are a beer person you should go to Cuda na Kiju.
 It`s a tap bar housed in the former communist party headquarters (Nowy Świat 6/12).
+Here you can also eat one of the best pizzas in town.
+Behind the communist headquarters there is a newer glass office building with several clubs.
+Rakieta is the best club in this part of the city.
+In summertime the square in front is covered with hundreds of people dancing like nobody`s watching.
+In summer 2021 these were the best outdoor parties in Warsaw.
 Just across the street enter the passageway to find a hidden backyard with Wozownia.
 This bar is located in the former prewar stables.
-There is a nice outdoor space in here which is covered and heated in winter time (Nowy Świat 1).
+There is a nice outdoor space in here which is covered and heated in winter (Nowy Świat 1).

 The best coffee you will find on Wilcza Street.
 Coffee Desk (Wilcza 42) and Relax (Wilcza 17) offer a coffee made in many different ways.
 You can also buy a bag of coffee beans and coffee making equipment.
 One of the most unique places on Wilcza Street is Cafe Kryzys housed in a squat.
 It operates from Friday to Sunday and besides coffee you can also eat something vegan here.
 Everything is offered in two different prices: regular and crisis.
 The place is ran by members of the Syrena anarchist collective (Wilcza 30).